 ‘Fairytale of New York’ – The Pogues and Kirsty MacColl

-Yes, you will hear it on repeat in the shops.
-Yes, the band are scraping the barrel a bit putting on an entire annual Christmas show, mainly for the purpose of playing this song live.
-But when was the last time you properly listened to Kirsty MacColl and The Pogues’ epic Big Apple-set fable?
+When was the last time you properly listened to Kirsty MacColl and The Pogues’ epic Big Apple-set fable?
 Shut your eyes and give it a go, and if you aren’t a nervous wreck by the fade-out, your heart (like that jumper from your nan) is two sizes too small.
 ‘Fairytale…’ is a perfect four-minute narrative of hope, despair and heartbreak – and, despite the profanity, it ends with love.
-It’s high time it finally made it to Christmas Number One.

 ‘Last Christmas’ – Wham!

-There are so many winning elements to Wham!’s 1984 smash that its status as a solid gold Christmas staple – covered by such diverse talents as Taylor Swift, Coldplay and Crazy Frog – is forever guaranteed.
-A ballad of doomed romance, it features sleighbells and synths, plus some truly memorable knitwear in the video.
+A ballad of doomed romance, ‘Last Christmas’ features sleighbells and synths, plus some truly memorable knitwear in the video.
 But what really sets ‘Last Christmas’ apart is George Michael’s heart-on-sleeve delivery: his genuine heartbreak horror (‘My God!
 I thought you were someone to rely on’) and wistful, sexy whispers.
 The words ‘Merry Christmas’ never sounded so sultry.
-And that’s what makes this song so very special (special).

 ‘All I Want For Christmas Is You’ – Mariah Carey